Joe Willock: International career

 Willock scored for the England under-16 team against Scotland in the 2014 Victory Shield.
 He also represented the England under-19 team but was one of a number of players withdrawn from selection for the 2018 UEFA European Under-19 Championship by their club.

 Willock represented the England under-20 team in the 2018–19 Under 20 Elite League and scored the winning goals in games against Italy and Germany.
 Willock was a member of an England Under-20 side at the 2019 Toulon Tournament and scored in group stage defeats against Portugal and Chile.

 On 30 August 2019, Willock was included in the England under-21 squad for the first time but had to withdraw due to injury.
-He eventually made his U21 debut on 11 October 2019 during a 2–2 with Slovenia in Maribor.
+He eventually made his U21 debut on 11 October 2019 during a 2–2 draw with Slovenia in Maribor.